-In March 2024, the Remuneration Committee and the Board of Directors of the Company confirmed a bonus payment of approximately NIS 713 thousand (which constitute 55% of the employer's costs in respect of Mr. Shani's bonus to which Mr. Ben Zvi is entitled as stated above) to the FIMI Fund for the services of Mr. Amit Ben Zvi for 2023, according to the conditions described above which is in accordance with the Company's remuneration policy and the mechanism described above, and constitutes fair and reasonable consideration for the essential services of Mr. Ben Zvi.
+In March 2025, the Remuneration Committee and the Board of Directors of the Company confirmed a bonus payment of approximately NIS 737 thousand (which constitute 55% of the employer's costs in respect of Mr. Shani's bonus to which Mr. Ben Zvi is entitled as stated above) to the FIMI Fund for the services of Mr. Amit Ben Zvi for 2024, according to the conditions described above which is in accordance with the Company's remuneration policy and the mechanism described above, and constitutes fair and reasonable consideration for the essential services of Mr. Ben Zvi.

-4.7.6 According to a resolution of the Company's Audit Committee and Board of Directors, approved by the Annual General Meeting of Company Shareholders on August 9, 2001, the Company's External Directors and Directors who do not serve as Company officers are entitled to annual remuneration and attendance fees at the "fixed amount" specified in the Second and Third Schedule to the Remuneration Regulations, and in accordance with the relevant rating of the Company's capital.
+4.6.6 The External Directors and Directors who do not serve as Company officers are entitled to annual remuneration and attendance fees at the "fixed amount" specified in the Second and Third Schedule to the Remuneration Regulations, and in accordance with the relevant rating of the Company's capital.